How To Tile a Skeewbacker Frame

 Tiling your Skeewbacker Frame is simple and designed to keep edges clean and professional.
 Follow these steps for best results:

 Note: Install hanging kit as usual.
-Make sure it is flush with the surface in case the frame covers it.
+Make sure it is flush with the surface in case the frame covers it and so your tiles will lay flat against the surface as well.

-1. Flip the frame over - The dotted side should be facing up.
+- Flip the frame over - The dotted side (if there is one) should be facing up.

-2. Protect your work surface - Lay down Saran Wrap or wax paper, then place the frame upside down on top.
+- Don't stick your frame to the table - Lay down Saran Wrap or wax paper, then place the upside down frame on top.
 This prevents glue from sticking the frame to your table.

-3. Glue tiles to the inside area of the frame - Use the table surface as your “stop” so tiles will be flush with the top edge when the frame is flipped back over.
+- Glue tiles to the inside area of the frame - Use the table surface as your “stop” so tiles will be flush with the top edge when the frame is flipped back over.
+You can glue tiles to the outside of the frame now if you wish - or you can wait until later.

-5. Attach the frame to the backer - Run a bead of glue around the back side of the frame.
-Carefully line it up with the Skeewbacker Board and press down firmly.
-Remove any excess glue.
+- Attach the frame to the backer - Run a bead of glue around the frame.
+Flip over and carefully line it up with the Skeewbacker Board and press down firmly.
+Wipe away any excess glue.

 Elevate the Way Your Art Is Framed